akjgskwi/DCGAN_implement/readme.md

 # 論文([Radford et al. (2015)](https://arxiv.org/pdf/1511.06434.pdf)の実装設定メモ

 # Before you read
-This is unfinished. all information you can get can be get from the paper.
+This is unfinished. all information you can get from this file are from the paper.

 # What’s this?
 Implementing DCGAN([Radford et al. (2015)](https://arxiv.org/pdf/1511.06434.pdf)) by using MNIST dataset